Tangsang2003/web-development/reactjs/README.md

 - There can only be one default export from each file.
 - But, we can export multiple functions or constants from each file.
 - The implementation of importing different functions in [index.js](./es6-import-export-and-modules/src/index.js) from [math.js](./es6-import-export-and-modules/src/math.js).

+## 15.5 React Props
+- They are react component's properties.
+- We can pass custom values to the React component's function.
+- This can help us with dynamic react components instead of hard-coded ones.
+- [This](./react-props/src/index.js) shows how props can be used to create dynamic components.